terryp11/NBA-Career-Outcome-Multiclassifier/README.md

 The goal of this project is to train different machine learning models to correctly predict the career outcomes of NBA players based on their individual in-game statistics.
 Each player was manually classified into one of five different career outcomes based on their highest career achievements.
-The data used to train the models initially consisted of up to 20,000 observations but was trimmed down to 2,722 rows and can be found {r} [here.] (https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats?resource=download&select=Advanced.csv)
+The data used to train the models initially consisted of up to 20,000 observations but was trimmed down to 2,722 rows and can be found [here](https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats?resource=download&select=Advanced.csv).

 General exploratory data analysis (EDA) was performed to identify potential problems with the data, including issues with normality, missing values, and correlation.